PADL/TktBridgeAP/README.md

     synthetic_clients_max_renew = 7d
     gss_mechanisms_allowed = eap-aes128 eap-aes256
     database = {
         krbtgt = {
             dbname = keytab:/var/heimdal/rodc.keytab
             realm = KERB.PADL.COM
         }
         default = {
             dbname = /var/heimdal/heimdal.db
             realm = KERB.PADL.COM
         }
     }
 ```

 If you are using a custom GSS mechanism, be sure to configure `/etc/gss/mech` appropriately so Heimdal can find it.
 Make sure too that there are no library dependency conflicts between it and the version of Heimdal the KDC is built from.
+Configuration of the mechanism itself (e.g. RADIUS shared secret) is not discussed here.
+See [here](https://wiki.eduuni.fi/display/CSCHAKA/Moonshot+service+provider) for some examples pertaining to GSS EAP.
+You will need the very latest `mech_eap` if you are using NegoEx.

 AD configuration
 ----------------